september garden chores

 READY FOR 365-DAY vegetables, even up North?
 This year-round approach from Niki Jabbour, who grows 30 crops to harvest November through March in Halifax, Nova Scotia, lays out the basics if you’re ready to meet the challenge.

 MY FALL VEGETABLE GARDEN PLANS were covered in this article, remember?
-Still ahead to plant here: more salad, garlic (next month) and spinach, at least.
+Still ahead to plant here: more salad, garlic (next month) and spinach, at least…and maybe some radishes.
 How you can plan for an extended harvest in every region.